Charters Towers, Queensland, Australia: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

 A plug adapter that supports outlet types I. Ensure that you get the right kind.
-A lot of adapters that you can buy are just plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+The vast majority of adapters available online are just plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most areas.

 Make your flight more comfortable with an airplane phone mount